swttt/HomeyDash/README.md

-# Quasar PWA App
+# HomeyDash

-> A Quasar PWA project
+> Home-automation dashboard for Homey

+This is the source used for https://homeyda.sh .

 ## Build Setup